-Clinical symptoms include either anorexia, nausea, vomiting, diarrhea, abdominal pain, or abdominal cramps.
+\ GI symptoms include either anorexia, nausea, vomiting, diarrhea and/or abdominal pain

-C. Simultaneous access to Mild (1), Moderate (2), and Severe (3) laboratory animals would coincide with substantial increases in FDA-CIDP related pain.
+\\ Severity score corresponds to Mild (1), Moderate (2) and Severe (3).
+Laboratory values would coincide with protocol specific FDA-CIBR guidelines.

 11.1.2.
 Multiple Comparison Endpoint

 Hypotheses will not be tested as part of the analysis of study data, and so control of the effect of multiple comparisons is not relevant to this study.